3D Cal: An Open-Source Software Library for Depth Reconstruction on Vision-Based Tactile Sensors: Calibrating Sensors with

-We performed five independent sample t-tests ($\alpha = 0.01$) with a Bonferroni correction to compare the MSE loss distributions of the $P = 40\%, 20\%, 10\%, 5\%,$ and $1\%$ models to that of the $P = 80\%$ model.
-For the DIGIT, the tests revealed a significant difference between the MSE loss distributions of the $P = 80\%$ model compared to the $P = 1\%$ ($t = -27.36$, $p < 0.001$), $P = 5\%$ ($t = -7.06$, $p < 0.001$), and $P = 10\%$ ($t = -3.20$, $p = 0.008$) models.
-For the GelSight Mini, the tests similarly revealed a significant difference between the MSE loss distributions of the $P = 80\%$ model compared to the $P = 1\%$ ($t = -29.30$, $p < 0.001$), $P = 5\%$ ($t = -11.76$, $p < 0.001$), and $P = 10\%$ ($t = -4.82$, $p < 0.001$) models.
-All other t-tests revealed no significant difference compared to the MSE loss distributions of the $P = 80\%$ models.
-Given the non-parametric shape of the distributions, we also conducted Mann-Whitney \textit{U} tests and found similar results.
-Thus, reconstruction performance stabilized when 20\% of the coordinates were used to train the model, but further increases in training data yielded negligible improvement.
+Taken together, our results (Fig. \ref{fig:MSE}B, C; parametric and nonparametric statistical tests) suggest that reconstruction performance across the sensor stabilizes when approximately 20\% of the coordinates are used to train the model, but further increases in training data yield negligible improvement.
 Thus, while cursory evaluation of a single test object revealed reasonable performance even for $P = 5\%$ (Fig.~\ref{fig:subsets}C), our evaluations of the validation set suggest that model performance continues to improve with more training data and that it primarily manifests in the form of reduced reconstruction variability across the sensing surface.
 Consequently, for optimal performance on both sensors, we recommend probing at least 20\% of the total coordinates, or approximately 240 randomly selected coordinates along a $0.5\ \mathrm{mm} \times 0.5\ \mathrm{mm}$ grid.